 Monte S. Nyman

-Monte S. Nyman is professor of Ancient Scripture at Brigham Young University.
+Monte S. Nyman was professor of Ancient Scripture at Brigham Young University when this was published.

 Over one-half of all the verses in the Book of Mormon refer to our Lord.
 Some form of Christ’s name is mentioned more frequently per verse in the Book of Mormon than even in the New Testament.
 He is given over one hundred different names in the Book of Mormon.
 Those names have a particular significance in describing His divine nature.
 (56)